The Skellig Islands must be Ireland's most spectacular destination, bar none.

 What Activities Are Seasonal?

-Our regular touring season runs from March 10th until October 22nd 2024.
+Our regular touring season in 2024 runs from March 10th until October 22nd.

-- Garnish Island Boat Trip - Garnish Island is closed in March.
-For these tours departing in the month of March, a boat tour of Glengarriff Bay is available instead of the Garnish Island Trip.
+- 🌼 Garnish Island Boat Trip - The gardens on Garnish Island are closed each March.
+For the tours featuring Garnish Island as an Optional Extra that depart during the month of March, a boat tour of Glengarriff Bay is available instead of the Garnish Island Gardens trip.

 Best Time To Visit Skellig Michael? 🗓️